 Company details are restricted to VIN members.
 Become a member to view company details.

 SFC Fluidics is a medical device company whose drug delivery platform can dramatically improve therapy compliance in diabetes and several other important disease markets.
 With $27m in prior funding, including recent grants from the National Institutes of Health and JDRF (formerly known as the Juvenile Diabetes Research Foundation), SFC has created a disruptive drug delivery platform with initial target application for insulin delivery to diabetics.
 SFC seeks additional funding to accelerate product launch into the diabetes market within twenty months, with substantial valuation increasing milestones and exit opportunities looming.

-The Problem: Diabetes costs the US $327 billion each year or about one of every seven of our country’s healthcare dollars.
+The Problem: Diabetes is a worsening with global costs of $760 billion each year or about 10% of global healthcare dollars.
 This high cost of diabetes is due in large part to medication non-adherence.
-More than 70% of patients with diabetes routinely misuse their prescribed medication.
+More than 70% of patients with diabetes routinely skip or improperly use their prescribed medication.

 Market Opportunity: SFC is poised to disrupt the $9b insulin delivery industry with a substantially advanced, disposable insulin dosing pump.
-Though they can provide markedly better clinical outcomes, insulin pumps are used by less than 5% of diabetes patients.
-This is because current pumps are unwieldy, difficult to use, and expensive.
+Although insulin pumps provide markedly better clinical outcomes, they are used by less than 5% of diabetes patients due to the fact current pumps are unwieldy, difficult to use, and expensive.
 SFC’s patch pump is easier to use, not prone to errors and shortfalls found in existing products, facilitates user compliance, and results in better disease management.
 SFC has clear line of sight to US FDA 510(k) approval.
 Upon completion of software development needed for the user interface, SFC expects to file for FDA approval in late 2021.